gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ## Define keywords in the config toml

-Each of the keywords can be defined in the `config.toml` for the gitlab runner.
+Each of the keywords can be defined in the `config.toml` for the GitLab Runner.

 Here is an example `config.toml`: